deb-intel/GramineTest/Documentation/devel/building.rst

 Build Gramine
 -------------

-In order to build Gramine, you need to first set up the build directory.
+To build Gramine, you need to first set up the build directory.
 In the root directory of Gramine repo, run the following command (recall that "direct" means non-SGX version)::